craftercms/docs/source/site-administrators/studio/configure-notifications.rst

 Crafter Studio provides a simple workflow option that includes submission, review/reject and approve and publish immediate / publish on a schedule options.
 This document covers the configuration of the HTML notifications that can be sent at each point in the workflow.
-To setup your email server, please see the section **System Administrators**, <insert link to file describing the studio-config-override.yaml file>
+To setup your email server, please see the section **System Administrators**, :ref:`studio-config-override`

 ------
 Basics